Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Extracting_state_logic_into_a_Reducer.md

 ![Extracting_state_logic_into_a_reducer2](../../img/Extracting_state_logic_into_a_reducer2.jpg)

 ==It is a regular JavaScript object.
-You decide what to put in it, but generally it should contain the minimal information about *what happened*.==
+You decide what to put in it, but generally it should contain the minimal information about *what happened*== (you will add the `dispatch` function itself in a later step).

 > **Note**: An action object can have any shape.
 By convention, it is common to give it a string `type` that describes what happened, and pass any additional information in other fields.
 The `type` is specific to a component, so in this example either `'added'` or `'added_task'` would be fine.
 Choose a name that says what happened!
 >
 > ```react
 > dispatch({
 >  // specific to component
 >  type: 'what_happened',
 >  // other fields go here
 > });
 > ```
+>
+> Keep in mind that action types should ideally describe “what the user did” rather than “how you want the state to change”.
+This makes it easier to later add more features.

 ## Step 2: Write a reducer function